A high-tech metal company

 Outcome

-The proactivity index score including Boliden employees and contractors was 6.4 (6.7) in 2024, which was a decrease but still over the target level.
+The proactivity index score for Boliden employees and contractors was 8.1 (6.4), achieving the target level of >5.

 Definition